teayahz/cryptonite_taskphase_tia/comprehending-commands.md

 # listing-files

 `ls` is a command used to list all files in the directories provided, or in the current one.
-By listing files under `/challenge`, I found that the *run* file was renamed to *7638-renamed-run-20789*, and so I `/challenge/7638-renamed-run-20789` to get the flag.
+By listing files under `/challenge`, I found that the *run* file was renamed to *7638-renamed-run-20789*, and so I ran `/challenge/7638-renamed-run-20789` to get the flag.

 Flag: **pwn.college{QuiGnetNR6NNQc4kny5JYYl9hBC.dhjM4QDL3YTO0czW}**